 The following business assets are explicitly excluded from the 2023 free tax depreciation scheme:

-The Dutch earnings stripping rule in essence applies to all Dutch corporate tax payers, and provides that excess interest costs (i.e. the balance of interest costs and interest income, including foreign exchange results on the loans) are only deductible up 20% (2023) of the earnings before interest, taxes, depreciation and amortization (EBITDA).
-The earnings stripping rule contains a threshold of € 1,000,000 (2023); deemed "excess" interest expenses up to and including €1,000,000 euro are not restricted by this measure.
+The Dutch earnings stripping rule essentially applies to all Dutch corporate taxpayers in which it provides that any excess interest costs (i.e., the balance of interest costs and interest income, including foreign exchange results on the loans) are only deductible up to 20% (2023) of the earnings before interest, taxes, depreciation and amortization (EBITDA).
+The earnings stripping rule contains a threshold of € 1,000,000 (2023), deemed "excess" interest expenses up to and including €1,000,000, and is not restricted by this measure.

 Dutch corporate tax law provides for an exemption of dividends and capital gains on shares in qualifying subsidiaries.

-The most important conditions to be met are:
+The main conditions to be met are:

 Under the CFC rules, an entity or permanent establishment is considered as low-taxed if it is:

 In case these requirements are met, undistributed tainted passive income (such as dividends, interest, royalties, benefits from the sale of shares, benefits from financial leasing, and other financial/banking/insurance activities) of the CFC has to be included in the Dutch corporate taxpayer’s taxable income which needs to be recognized on an accrual basis.